 Materials were purchased and the construction began.
 The first stage was to build the base and once this was sorted, the sides and back were added so the rack mounting could then be put in for the mixing desk.

-The back was custom built so that wires could easily trailed out of the desk but also so that we could access its back with a hinged opening.
-We used a letterbox fraught excluder.
-I know…creative.
+The back was built so that wires could easily trail out of the desk but also so that we could access its back with a hinged opening.
+We used a letterbox draught excluder!

-The magic wheel box was expected to be heavy with the contents, so some heavy duty spring action handles were fitted for that flight case look, and so that we can lift it into the back of our transportation modules (also known as cars).
+We expected our ‘box’ to be heavy with its contents so some heavy duty spring action handles were fitted for that ‘flight case look’.

 Our experience at some of the smaller venues was that only one or two plugs were available and the use of mass extensions was expected.
-I installed a power distribution unit to the back of the magic wheel box, giving us electricity directly from a central point.
+I fixed a 6-way gang plug to the back giving us power.

-To the front of the mixing desk a little shelf was installed for a cup of tea or to put notes etc. It’s actually practical to get access to the sliders but the tea reason is more fitting for us.
+To the front of the desk I placed a shelf for a cup of tea or to put notes etc. It’s actually practical to get access to the sliders but the tea reason is more fitting for us.
 We like tea.